List of Andromeda episodes: Season 4 (2003–2004)

 Since the Route of Ages closes before the Andromeda can return, Dylan has to use Trance's help.
 She reveals that she is the Avatar of the Sun, with "the power to create and destroy".
 Trance destroys Andromeda and recreates it in the right universe.
 In this season, Dylan also finds a new crew member — Nietzschean Telemachus Rhade, who does not accept his race's betrayal of the Commonwealth and agrees to join Dylan.
 Rhade proves to be more manageable than Tyr Anasazi, whom he helped Dylan defeat.
 The Magog evolve and become more intelligent and cunning.
 In the season finale, their World ship is rediscovered.
 It is heading towards the Arkology, an old space station with a pacifist population.
 Dylan frantically tries to convince them that they have to defend themselves but the people of the Arkology hope to make peace with the Magog.

 They pay dearly for that mistake, as the Magog never makes peace with anyone.
 Andromeda tries to defend the Arkology against the World ship, but is horribly outnumbered.
-The Arkology is destroyed by all its inhabitants.
+The Arkology is destroyed along with all of its inhabitants.
 Rhade, Beka and Harper are left in absolutely hopeless situations.
 Rommie explodes after being shot through her stomach while saving Harper from the Magog.
 Trance asks Dylan to escape on a slip fighter through the Route of Ages, claiming that now there is nothing more important than saving his life; Marlowe, Arkology's leader (who had disappeared several hours before the battle) tells Dylan that they both are Paradine, two of the few ancient beings with incredible powers.
 Dylan reluctantly leaves through the Route (in a strange sequence where he finds himself in a large dark room and seemingly meets another version of himself).
 Trance turns into a sun and crashes into the World ship on the Andromeda.